attilaolah/homelab/bootstrap/README.md

 certbot certonly --preferred-challenges dns --manual -d dorn.haus
 ```

 Then manually add & remove the TXT record in the Cloudflare UI.
+(This could be automated bt it is a one-time setup
+anyway.
+All further Cloudflare DNS challenges will be automated anyway.)

 I then set up a simple Nginx reverse-proxy and NAT port 443.
 This will be needed to serve the OIDC authorization flow
 via Keycloak (next step).